VolodymyrMamaevsky/DTEAM-django-practical-test/README.md

 ### The original description of the [test task](https://gist.github.com/VolodymyrMamaevsky/c27c38d3566e7dd37729aacb09815aa3)
+### Here is the link where you can view the [project online](https://goshawk-massive-lightly.ngrok-free.app/)

 # CV Project

-Django application for managing CVs with PDF export, email sending, and translation to different languages.
+### Django application for managing CVs with PDF export, email sending, and translation to different languages.

+### Technology Stack: Django, DRF, PostgreSQL, Celery, Redis, Pytest, MyPy, Ruff.

 ## Features